Introductions

 helm install \

-cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --version v1.11.0 --set installCRDs=true
+cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --set installCRDs=true

 Go over verify section on the official docs to make sure it's working.